otivisan22/Daily_Planner/README.md

 - Added a more complex title for this project
 - Used Semantic HTML Elements
 - Formatted code using lint (prettier)
-- Formatted the CSS style according to the HTML Semantic elements
+- Added the timeblocks to HTML
-- Used a flex container in order to have a more accessible and clean styling format
 - Created the JavaScript file
 - Checked if the JavaScript file is linked to the html.index
-- Declared the function that generates the time
+- Declared variable for the current date
+- Usage of MomentJS to set te current date
+- Get item from local storage
-- Set the time value, in order for the timer to start while clicking the start button
+- Declared a variable in order to get the current hour
-- Created an clickable button
+- Iterate the array by declaring a callback function
-- Declare the function that generates the questions container
+- Get the value and check the value in time
-- Created choice of each question
-- Declared the attributes for the target choice
+- Declared the variable for on click button and target event
-- Fixed the error which has been encountered on the way of creating the choices and getting the attributes
-- Formatted code using lint (prettier)
+- Each activity will automatically be saved
+- The planner has colour scheme in order to distinguish the current hour (gray), past(red) and future(green)
+- The application is fully responsive
 - Commented the steps that has been performed by adding comments

 # Screenshots